Navistar VT engine: MaxxForce 7

 This engine is also used in International trucks and buses.
-However, the EPA2007 MaxxForce 7 has not the compound turbocharger system; rather, it uses a single stage variable vane turbocharger.
+However, the EPA2007 MaxxForce 7 does not use the compound turbocharger system; rather, it uses a single stage variable vane turbocharger.
 Displacement and injector systems are the same as the Ford branded Power Stroke.
 In MaxxForce 7 guise, the engine produces between 200-230 hp and 580-620 lbft of torque.

-For the 2010 model year, Navistar has upgraded the MaxxForce 7 with dual compound turbochargers, giving it a new power range at 220-300 hp at 2600 rpm and 520-660 lbft of torque at 1600–2200 rpm.
+For the 2010 model year, Navistar upgraded the MaxxForce 7 with dual compound turbochargers, giving it a new power range at 220-300 hp at 2600 rpm and 520-660 lbft of torque at 1600–2200 rpm.
 The cylinder block has also been updated using compacted graphite iron (CGI) material to increase strength and reduce weight.